 This is a crucial point to understand because the value of your investment (in fiat terms) may increase or decrease depending on the volatility of crypto asset prices.

-Even if you continue to earn an APY in crypto assets, if the price of crypto assets falls sharply, the value of your investment (in fiat terms) may still be lower than the initial amount you placed in fiat.
+Even if you continue to earn an APY in digital assets, if the price of crypto assets falls sharply, the value of your investment (in fiat terms) may still be lower than the initial amount you placed in fiat.